 - More modern: Reflects 2 years and 3 months of technical progress since the GX8 launch.

-Reasons to prefer the Panasonic Lumix DMC-GX8:
+Arguments in favor of the Panasonic Lumix DMC-GX8:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- Faster shutter: Has higher mechanical shutter speed (8000/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/2000s) to freeze action.

 - More flexible: Takes interchangeable lenses and can thus be used with specialty optics.